aroneklund/DTU-27626-cancer/README.md

 One way to achieve this is to split processes by chromosomes.

-Since we do not have the time and capacity to process the entire genome during our exercises we will call somatic mutations on a small part of chromosome 1, from the 50.000.000th to the 52.000.000th base pair.
+Since we do not have the time and capacity to process the entire genome during our exercises, we will call somatic mutations on a small part of chromosome 1, from the 50.000.000th to the 52.000.000th base pair.

         ### Set chromosome and location: